Darwin Núñez Apologizes For Uruguay’s World Cup Exit

-Uruguay were on the losing end of one of the most dramatic moments in recent World Cup history on Friday.
-They were eliminated from the group stages due to a last gasp goal scored by South Korea in their win over Portugal.
+Uruguay were on the losing end of one of the most dramatic moments in recent World Cup history on Friday, eliminated from the group stages due to a last gasp goal scored by South Korea in their win over Portugal despite winning their own match against Ghana.

-The goal was the tiebreaker the Asian team needed to sneak into the runner up position group H based on the tiebreaker of amount of goals scored.
+The late goal by South Korea was the tiebreaker the Asian team needed to sneak into the runner up position group H based, giving them a superior goal differentia to the South Americans when the two countries finished level on points.

-As expected, there were tears of frustration and grief from many of the Uruguayan players, Darwin Núñez played every minute of the three games in their group stage campaign.
-After the match, the Liverpool player took to Twitter to apologize his nation for their failure.
+As expected, there were tears of frustration and grief from many of the Uruguayan players, including ex-Red Luis Suarez—who many Ghanians took particular pleasure in knocking out of the tournament—and current Liverpool striker Darwin Núñez, who played every minute of the three games in his country’s group stage campaign.
+After the match, the player took to Twitter to apologize to his nation for their failure.

 “We didn’t deserve this ending but the dream ended,” he said on his social media account.
 “Sorry to all the Uruguayan people.”